 - (a) has timely and unrestricted access to the records of the firm; - (b) has sufficient resources to perform his or her duties; - (c) has the full co-operation of the firm's staff; - (d) is fully aware of his or her obligations and those of the firm; and - (e) reports directly to, and has regular contact with, the board so as to enable the board to satisfy itself that all statutory obligations and provisions in Schedule 3, this Handbook and the Relevant Enactments are being met and that the firm is taking sufficiently robust measures to protect itself against the potential risk of being used for ML or FT. - 60.
-As defined in Paragraph 21(1) of Schedule 3, the MLCO appointed by the firm shall have responsibility for compliance with policies, procedures and controls to forestall, prevent and detect ML and FT. - 61.
+As defined in Paragraph 21(1) of Schedule 3, the MLCO appointed by the firm shall monitor compliance with policies, procedures and controls to forestall, prevent and detect ML and FT. - 61.
 In accordance with Section 2.3. above, the board is responsible for the firm's compliance with Schedule 3 and this Handbook, including establishing appropriate and effective policies, procedures and controls to forestall, prevent and detect ML and FT.
-In contrast, the MLCO is responsible for the firm's compliance with its policies, procedures and controls and the primary roles of the MLCO are therefore to monitor the firm's compliance and periodically report thereon to the board.
+By contrast, the MLCO's role is to monitor the firm's compliance with its policies, procedures and controls and periodically report thereon to the board.
 In this respect the functions of the MLCO include:

 - (a) overseeing the monitoring and testing of AML and CFT policies, procedures, controls and systems in place to assess their appropriateness and effectiveness; - (b) investigating any matters of concern or non-compliance arising from the firm's compliance review policy; - (c) establishing appropriate controls to mitigate any risks arising from the firm's compliance review policy and to remediate issues where necessary and appropriate in a timely manner; - (d) reporting periodically to the board on compliance matters, including the results of the testing undertaken and any issues that need to be brought to the board's attention; and - (e) acting as a point of contact with the Commission and to respond promptly to any requests for information made. - 62.
 While it is not anticipated that the MLCO will personally conduct all monitoring and testing, the expectation is that the MLCO will have oversight of any monitoring and testing being conducted by the firm, for example, by a compliance team or an outsourcing oversight team, in accordance with the firm's compliance review policy. - 63.
 The circumstances of the firm may be such that, due to the small number of employees, the MLCO holds additional functions or is responsible for other aspects of the firm's operations.
-Where this is the case, the firm must ensure that any conflicts of interest between the responsibilities of the MLCO role and those of any other functions are identified, documented and appropriately managed. - 64.
+Where this is the case, the firm must ensure that any conflicts of interest between the MLCO role and any other functions held are identified, documented and appropriately managed. - 64.
 For the avoidance of doubt, the same individual can be appointed to the positions of Money Laundering Reporting Officer ("MLRO") and MLCO, provided the firm considers this appropriate having regard to the respective demands of the two roles and whether the individual has sufficient time and resources to fulfil both roles effectively.